thockin/go-build-template/README.md

    - change the `MAINTAINER` to you
    - maybe change or remove the `USER` if you need

+## Go Modules

+This assumes the use of go modules (which will be the default for all Go builds as of Go 1.13) and vendoring (which reasonable minds might disagree about).
+You will need to run `go mod init` to set them up, and you will need to run `go mod vendor` to create a `vendor` directory when you have dependencies.

 ## Building

 Run `make` or `make build` to compile your app.
 This will use a Docker image